aaronb12-ux/Flow/README.md

 - **Production Deployment:** Navigated the complete app store submission process
 - **UI/UX Design:** Created responsive, mobile-optimized user interfaces
 - **Product Focus:** Balanced feature scope with usability and simplicity

-## 📝 Current Status

-The app is currently under review for the App Store and will be available for iOS users upon approval.

-## 🎨 Core Principle

-**Less is more** - Flow proves that a well-designed, focused app can be more valuable than feature-heavy alternatives by doing a few things exceptionally well.